nicolas-kuechler/doe-suite/README.md

 - `RUN` is the index of the run (starts at 0)
 - `REPETITION`is the index of the repetitions (starts at 0)

-In this folder we have a separate folder for each involved EC2 instance where all result files are downloaded.
+In this folder, we have a separate folder for each involved EC2 instance where all result files are downloaded.

 `<HOST>_<HOST INDEX>`